-If you wish to use material from books published by the University of Wales Press, you will need to supply us with the following information:
+If you wish to use material from books published by the University of Wales Press, please complete the following form:

-If you are interested in translation rights for any of our books, please contact Chris Richards, Commissioning and Editorial Assistant:
+If you are interested in translation rights for any of our books, please contact Chris Richards at the same address.

 Due to the sensitive and detailed nature of this work, we ask that you allow 3–4 weeks when submitting your request.
 Thank you for your patience.